rgilks/acto/README.md

 ## Key Features Explained

-### Waiting List / Invite-Only Mode
+### Waiting List Mode

-`acto` can be configured to operate in a restricted access mode, functioning like a waiting list or invite-only system.
+`acto` can be configured to operate in a restricted access mode, functioning like a waiting list system.

 - **Activation**: This mode is implicitly activated whenever the `ALLOWED_EMAILS` environment variable is set and contains at least one email address.
 - **Access Control**: When active, only users whose email addresses are present in _either_ the `ALLOWED_EMAILS` or `ADMIN_EMAILS` environment variables will be allowed to sign in or complete the sign-up process.